 More than those issues, navigation in some areas can be very confusing.
 Thankfully in the modern era, smartphone GPS apps have taken the edge off of that issue — keep scrolling for our recommendations on which ones to use.
 It’s that much easier if you have a passenger with you to navigate.
 In general, we find driving outside the center of the country (the Tel Aviv-Jerusalem corridor) to be much more pleasant and we advise to you focus your driving on getting to and exploring other regions of Israel.

-How much does it cost and how can you save money on renting a car in Israel?
+How much does it cost to rent a car in Israel?
+How can you save money on renting a car in Israel?

 We’ve rented with a different company every time we’ve visited based on where we can find the cheapest rates, and we haven’t found appreciable differences between what each company offers so we recommend choosing based on the lowest price for your preferred car class.
 We’ve never felt the need for a 4WD vehicle, as most of the roads are quite good.
 Find the cheapest prices for your trip.